pffelix/AWARE-Data-Analysis/README.md

-# AWARE-Data-Analysis-R_Scripts
+# AWARE_Data_Analysis_R_Scripts
-R scripts to analyse data generated with the AWARE framework mESM App
+R scripts that provides functions to analyse data generated with the AWARE framework mESM App in real time